codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man tried to sell me a coffin today.
-I told him that's the last thing I need.
+Why did the tomato blush?
+Because it saw the salad dressing.

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+What is the name of Layer 7 of the OSI model?
- 1. 3D Teapot
+ 1. Present
- 2. Utah Teapot
+ 2. Application
- 3. Pixar Teapot
+ 3. Network
- 4. Tennessee Teapot
+ 4. Session

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Application
 </details>